FCA Pricing Practices and the New Consumer Duty

 An update on our approach and actions

-Many of you will now be aware of the FCA Pricing Practices legislation affecting both consumer and business insurance products.
+Many of you will likely be aware of the FCA Pricing Practices legislation and the New Consumer Duty, affecting both consumer and business insurance products.
 While the legislation affects PMI less than other general insurance products, we want to update you on the steps we're taking to meet the requirements.

-The FCA concluded a review of general insurance pricing practices in September 2020.
-It has now introduced a set of new regulations to make sure firms offer products and services that deliver fair value to consumers.
+The FCA are introducing a new Consumer Duty in July 2023.
+This new duty aims to enhance the recent Pricing Practices regulations, to make sure firms offer products and services that deliver fair value to consumers.

 Our approach and action relating to the product governance rules